hypervel/hypervel.org/docs/docs/eloquent-resources.md

 ## Introduction

 When building an API, you may need a transformation layer that sits between your Eloquent models and the JSON responses that are actually returned to your application's users.
-Laravel Hyperf's resource classes allow you to expressively and easily transform your models and model collections into JSON.
+Hypervel's resource classes allow you to expressively and easily transform your models and model collections into JSON.

 ## Generating Resources

 To generate a resource class, you may use the `make:resource` Artisan command.
 By default, resources will be placed in the `app/Http/Resources` directory of your application.
-Resources extend the `LaravelHyperf\Http\Resources\Json\JsonResource` class:
+Resources extend the `Hypervel\Http\Resources\Json\JsonResource` class:

 ```shell:no-line-numbers
 php artisan make:resource User